BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 A recurring theme in Luhmann's writings is the idea of **difference** and **differentiation**.
 Neither we nor any other system holds an intrinsic superior position in society; existence is *contingent*.
 Observation necessitates selection, i.e. non-observation (a blind spot).
-If I observe my cup I cannot oberserve myself at the same time.
+If I observe my cup, I cannot oberserve myself at the same time.
-The legal systems 'looks' at a house in legal terms and the economy in economic terms.
+The legal system 'looks' at a house in legal terms and the economy in economic terms.
 There is no view from the top, above or the outside.
 A system can only observe in accordance to its *systemic rationality*.
 And as I argued above, bats, human beings, and maybe at some point in future, machines 'live' in, or better create, different interdependent 'worlds'.